madanyc/workfront-learn.en/help/administration-and-setup/organizational-setup/user-organization-companies.md

 ---
 title: How to Use Companies for User Organization
-description: Learn how [!DNL Adobe Workfront] uses companies as part of its user organization and item permissions structure.
+description: Learn how to use companies as part of its user organization and item permissions structure.
 Then create companies for your organization.
 feature: System Setup and Administration
 activity: deploy
 type: Tutorial